‘Tis the Season to Start a 12-Week Christmas Savings Plan

 In addition to a Christmas savings plan, you also need to set a Christmas budget that’s financially comfortable for you.

 Here are seven ways to spend less this holiday season:

 1. Make Your Own Gifts.

 Get crafty and DIY some Christmas gifts for your friends and family.
-Try one of these 12 DIY Christmas gift ideas.

 2. Shop Early and Take Advantage of Sales.